 The big divide is Israel and the Arabs versus Iran and versus the terrorists.

-And I thought Trump today did a superb job of laying it out in a calm, clear, I thought very well delivered speech.
+And I thought Trump today did a superb job of laying it out in a calm, clear, I thought very well-delivered speech.

-Uh, and I thought his outline of the history of that period was very good.
+And I thought his outline of the history of that period was very good.

-and now he has expanded it and allowing any group of people, cooperative, whatever, uh or P or trade organization to do the exact same thing, which means that they then can have more purchasing power as a group, that they'd have more options because they could buy across state lines, they could add health care cooperatives as as a part of the solution, and catastrophic care, which is illegal under Obamacare, is now legal in this instance.
+And now he has expanded it and allowing any group of people, cooperative, whatever, or trade organization to do the exact same thing, which means that they then can have more purchasing power as a group, that they'd have more options because they could buy across state lines.

 I mean, that's a big week.

-Then of course you have him taking on the Iranians.
+Then, of course, you have him taking on the Iranians.

-The only thing that and and again, the president has laid forth his economic plan this week, and the only variable here is he's done everything he can do on his own.
+And the only variable here is he's done everything he can do on his own.

 Will the Senate now pass this tax plan?